coreprocess/pdistx/docs/index.md

 `-r path,..., --resources=path,...`
 :   > Default: `[]` - Add resource files and folders to the zip file, using their basename or a custom path annotated with a colon, e.g. -z ./res/logo.png:logo.png

+`-k package,..., --packages=package,...`
+:   > Default: `[]` - install additional packages to a temporary virtual python environment, can be used for searching and packing.

+`-p python_path, --python=python_path`
+:   > Default: `sys.executable` - specify the python path used for the parameter of virtualenv tool.
+If this argument is not provided, pyscriptpacker will try getting the default path.

 ## License